RAKKA-Keyboards/website/en/changelog/rakka-60.md

 # RAKKA 60/64

+### 0.16.2 (2024-07-19)

+- Fix the problem that auto-calibration does not work properly since version 0.16.0
+- Auto-calibration is now forced to be turned on, regardless of the switch on the web page
+- Slightly adjust the strategy of auto-calibration

 ### 0.16.1 (2024-07-11)

 - Reset all settings automatically if any key is bound to an invalid keycode